 SECTION II.
 MISSION

-The objective of this organization is to portray Company A of the Second Cavalry
+objective of this organization is to portray Company A of the Second Cavalry

 This organization shall also be devoted to honoring the memory of the brave

 soldiers and citizens of the Southern Confederacy, who fought against federal

 SECTION III.
 NAME

-the good people of this organization, that the Company shall
+the good people of this organization, that this Company shall

 henceforth be known as the "Lexington

 or as "Company A,

 SECTION IV.
 MOTTO

-Whereas, Brig.-General Basil Wilson Duke, who served as First Lieutenant of Morgan’s Company and as Colonel of the 2nd Kentucky Cavalry, was a noted post-bellum author and historian, and
+Whereas, Brig.-General Basil Wilson Duke, who served as First Lieutenant of Morgan’s Company and as Colonel of the Second Kentucky Cavalry, was a noted post-bellum author and historian, and

 Now, Therefore, Be It Resolved, by the good people of this organization, that those words and that sentiment shall be retained as the official motto of this Company.